 Another consideration is the general orientation of diet according to blood type.
 Dr. James D’Adamo is credited in pioneering this useful framework.
 He discovered that different blood types do better with various diets.
 Such as: a primarily vegetarian (Type A), a high-protein low-carbohydrate (Type O), or a more omnivorous (Type B).

-In certain cases the kidney problem may manifest as arthritic pain because the kidneys have reached their tipping point, are no longer adequately filtering wastes from the blood stream, and hence deposits form in the joints.
-Most commonly each individual has one primary intolerance and one combination, though this varies.
+Finally, and very importantly, we offer Food Intolerance Testing.
+This identifies categories of individual foods – and combinations of foods eaten together – that a person is not able to properly break down, digest and utilize.
+Because the process of digestion for these foods is incomplete, the byproducts of their maldigestion become toxins or irritants to the system.
+And while certain food intolerances may show clinical trends, where that irritation arises is largely determined by genetic susceptibility.
+For example, individuals intolerant to potato often experience kidney problems.
+However, in certain cases the kidney problem may manifest as arthritic pain because the kidneys have reached their tipping point and are no longer adequately filtering wastes from the blood stream – hence deposits forming in the joints.
+Most commonly each individual has one primary intolerance and one combination – though this can vary.
 Unlike food allergies, most intolerances are present at birth, do not require prior exposure to the food, and do not seem to change over time.